Panopta/panopta-style-guide-generator/README.md

 ```

-As previously mentioned, emo can accept any number of name/value combinations, though it demands that name, category and description are used.
+As previously mentioned, the Panopta style-guide generator can accept any number of name/value combinations, though it demands that name, category and description are used.
 Each name/value combination is available within the generated Swig templates via the `component` global.
 Use name/value combinations as you wish.

 ```scss